-The Vancouver Island Marmot is endemic to Vancouver Island, and one of the most endangered mammals in the world.
-Thanks to recovery efforts, the wild population has been increasing in recent years.
-At its lowest point in 2003, only 30 marmots remained in the wild, but by 2016 numbers had increased to nearly 300.
+The Vancouver Island Marmot is only found on Vancouver Island and one of the world's most endangered mammals.
+Thanks to amazing teamwork, the wild population has been increasing in recent years.
+At its lowest point in 2003, fewer than 30 marmots remained in the wild, but as of 2021, numbers have increased to over 200.

-The Vancouver Island Marmot lives in alpine and sub-alpine meadows.
-It feeds on foliage during the spring and summer, and will raise 3 to 4 pups every other year.
+The Vancouver Island Marmot lives in subalpine meadows.
+It feeds on small plants during the spring and summer and will raise 1 to 6 pups every other year.
 Amazingly, the marmot will hibernate for 7 months of the year, one of only a few mammals that hibernate for longer than they are awake.
-Currently, there are marmots on 20-30 mountains on Vancouver Island.
+Currently, there are marmots in 20-30 mountain meadows on Vancouver Island.

-Important populations of Vancouver Island Marmots are found west of Nanaimo within private forests lands owned by TimberWest and Islands Timberlands.
-These companies have been very active in supporting the recovery of the marmots.
-To support conservation of these species, the land owners have been making significant annual financial contributions for research and management of the marmots and have postponed logging in marmot habitat in one area near Mt.
-Washington.
+As populations of Vancouver Island Marmots are found west of Nanaimo within private forest lands managed by Mosaic Forests, its member companies have been key in supporting the marmot recovery.
+This is done by making significant annual financial contributions for research and management, as well as altering logging schedules in marmot habitat on Mt.
+Washington and in other areas.

-Mount Washington Alpine Resort has also donated land for the Tony Barrett Mount Washington Captive Breeding Center and has been providing winter monitoring of the center for the past 3 winters.
-In addition, the resort has been working with the Marmot Recovery Foundation to maintain ski runs and avoid development in areas that would negatively affect the marmots.
+Another key partner, Mount Washington Alpine Resort, has also donated land for the Foundation’s Tony Barrett Mount Washington Marmot Recovery Center and supports the maintenance of the Centre and the surrounding area.
+Also, the resort has been working with the Marmot Recovery Foundation to maintain marmot-friendly ski runs and avoid development in areas that would negatively affect the marmots.

-While much of the Vancouver Island Marmot’s habitat is in good condition, tree in-growth is becoming a greater concern at many sites; a potential side effect of milder winters.
-The Nature Trust of BC has restored marmot habitat through tree clearing at Green Mountain, and more work is planned at other sites.
-Supplementary food is provided at a number of colonies in the spring, because the extra feeding has been observed to improve reproductive success of wild marmots.
+While much of the Vancouver Island Marmot’s habitat is in good condition, tree in-growth is becoming a greater concern at many sites; a side effect of climate-change-induced milder winters.
+This ‘tree-creep’ replaces the open meadow habitat with young forest ecosystems.
+Marmots are more likely to be eaten by predators that can hide among the small trees.
+The Nature Trust of BC has restored marmot habitat through tree clearing at Green Mountain.
+The Marmot Recovery Foundation has conducted similar work at several other colonies on private land.
+Supplementary food is provided at some of the colonies in the spring, as extra feeding may improve wild marmots' reproductive success.